When it comes to influencing judicial elections, Pinellas County's legal establishment has suffered more falls than a slippery supermarket floor.

 Cope denies any deception.
 He remembers being asked if he belonged to any organizations contrary to NOW's agenda, like the St. Petersburg Yacht Club.
-"I said I didn't belong to the yacht club," he said.
+"I said I didn't belong to the yacht club," he says.

 Cope has known controversy in the past.

 In 1979, he was lead prosecutor in a celebrated murder case.
 Half brothers William Jent and Earnest Miller were sentenced to die after a jury convicted them of bludgeoning a woman to death and burning her in Pasco County.